ibm-cloud-docs/openshift/openshift_integrations_helm.md

    ```
    {: screen}

-   The example output includes the OpenShift project and name of the service account for Tiller.
+   The example output includes the {{site.data.keyword.openshiftshort}} project and name of the service account for Tiller.
 If Tiller is not installed with a service account in your cluster, no CLI output is returned.

 3. **Important**: To maintain cluster security, set up Tiller with a service account and cluster role binding in your cluster.
    - **If Tiller is already installed with a service account:**